Fostering high-performance engineering teams through motivation

 For me personally, it was essential to have metrics and monitoring in place (both qualitative and quantitative) that could bring visibility that we were not degrading the quality of our impact.

 So, we decided to adopt a customer lifecycle framework and use it as an employee lifecycle framework.
 We defined KPIs in every area of the journey of an engineer.
-We decided to adopt the and we defined the following:
+We decided to adopt the PIRATES metrics and we defined the following:

 • Brand-building (Awareness): Activities regarding how our engineering company is addressing the talent.